Skip to Content

 Step 3: Seal the surface.

-A dry roller is handy to have on hand to smooth out anywhere that it’s necessary because you’ll want to make sure to apply the primer evenly.
+A dry roller is handy to have on hand to smooth out anywhere that is necessary because you’ll want to make sure to apply the primer evenly.

 A concrete floor sealer is an excellent technique to protect your basement floor before painting it.
 It ensures that the final paint layer adheres well to the concrete.
 It may also be a long-lasting, easy-to-clean transparent finish on concrete.